UniversalDependencies/docs/_pcm-dep/obl-ad.md

 udver: '2'
 ---

 The `obl:ad` relation is used for nominal adjuncts.
-On the other hand, when the nominal element is an argument we use [obj]() if it's a direct object, or [obl:comp]() if the argument is introduced by a preposition.

 ~~~ conllu
 # visual-style 6 8 obl:ad	color:blue